 Foster Rosemund is a Certified Child Life Specialist at Children’s Hospital Colorado.
 As part of the Child Life team, she works in the hospital’s cardiac units, helping patient families facing difficult diagnoses to cope.
 Here, Foster shares about a typical day on the job.

 7:58 a.m.
 I arrive at Children’s Hospital Colorado for my 8 a.m. shift.
 I always start my day by checking the patient census and seeing if there are any newly admitted patients.
-Some days we have upwards of 40 kids in our cardiac units, but today there are about 30.
 From there, I check in with the nurses, then I prioritize and plan out my day.
 Looks like it’s going to be a busy one!

 8:25 a.m.
 I begin my day by doing a medical play session with a 4-year-old little boy who will soon have surgery to repair his heart defect.
 Sometimes I’m referred to as “the toy lady,” but I don’t think people realize how much thought goes into every detail of my play sessions!
 For me, every “toy” is a tool that allows me to bring up specific conversations to help the child prepare, cope, understand and process.

 For this particular patient, I bring in some of the equipment that will be used in his surgery, as well as a large teaching doll.
 We talk about how doctors will give him medicine that helps him to fall asleep, so he won’t wake up while they’re fixing his heart (this can be a scary concept for an imaginative child!).
 We put a pretend oxygen mask on the doll’s face, and I explain the surgery in simple terms.
 I leave feeling hopeful that our play session helped to ease his fears.